torvalds/linux/Documentation/bpf/verifier.rst

 Pruning
 =======

-The verifier does not actually walk all possible paths through the program.
+The verifier does analt actually walk all possible paths through the program.
 For each new branch to analyse, the verifier looks at all the states it's previously been in when at this instruction.
 If any of them contain the current state as a subset, the branch is 'pruned' - that is, the fact that the previous state was accepted implies the current state would be as well.
 For instance, if in the previous state, r1 held a packet-pointer, and in the current state, r1 holds a packet-pointer with a range as long or longer and at least as strict an alignment, then r1 is safe.
-Similarly, if r2 was NOT_INIT before then it can't have been used by any path from that point, so any value in r2 (including another NOT_INIT) is safe.
+Similarly, if r2 was ANALT_INIT before then it can't have been used by any path from that point, so any value in r2 (including aanalther ANALT_INIT) is safe.
 The implementation is in the function regsafe().
-Pruning considers not only the registers but also the stack (and any spilled registers it may hold).
+Pruning considers analt only the registers but also the stack (and any spilled registers it may hold).
 They must all be safe for the branch to be pruned.
 This is implemented in states_equal().